Interesting Effects of Hypoxia in Cancer • CCT

 - Metastatic: These tumors spread from other body parts, such as the lungs or breasts.
 Cancer cells break away from their original location and travel through the bloodstream to settle in the spine.

-- Primary Spinal Tumors: This type of tumor is not cancerous and begins forming directly within the spinal column.
+- Primary Spinal Tumors: This type of tumor is not cancerous and begins forming within the spinal column.
 It may be related to trauma or injury to the spine, but this is rare.

 - Infection: Bacterial, viral, or fungal infections can cause swelling of the spinal tissue, which can lead to tumor formation.